 - Curry Powder, Turmeric & Cumin – Just enough spice to bring flavour without being overpowering.
 I like to use a mild curry powder as I don’t like my curries too hot, but if you want to turn up the heat, pick a hot curry powder.

-HOW TO MAKE SWEET POTATO, LENTIL AND CHICKPEA CURRY – STEP BY STEP
+HOW TO MAKE SWEET POTATO AND LENTIL CURRY – STEP BY STEP

 Putting this curry together couldn’t be easier, which is why it makes a great weeknight dinner.
 Here’s what you need to do…